Sleep Problems and Diabetes

 Is it possible that lack of sleep can be a cause of diabetes?
 Sleep problems and diabetes may be linked together.
 Sleep can definitely be affected by high blood sugar levels and low blood sugar levels as well.
 I’ve often felt unsettled and warm at night when I climb into bed and it makes me feel uncomfortable.
 I just feel as though I toss and turn sometimes.
 I never remember having this issue before diabetes and high blood sugar.
 But a little apple cider vinegar and honey help me sleep at night.

 For me and I’m sure you feel the same way, nothing is more frustrating than insomnia.
 You go to bed.
 You’re exhausted from a long day and can’t wait to fall asleep.
 You close your eyes and have visions of a good night’s sleep.
 Then after a few minutes, you’re wide awake and staring at the ceiling or the alarm clock.
 UGH!
 Ok, but what’s the cause you ask?
 It could be many things related or unrelated to diabetes and high blood sugar.
 The next morning I wake up stressed.
+This is no way to start the day, is it?

 There’s most likely a few reasons that you’re having problems with sleep.